Materials and Maps Reference / 3ds Max

 Standard materials are simpler than Physical and provide better performance in real-time rendering.
 They usually require setting up some lights, although they will work on scenes without any lights thanks to the light sources automatically provided by 3ds Max (which is reproduced by Verge3D).
 Standard materials can be quickly checked against the Scanline renderer in 3ds Max viewport, or in Verge3D by using the Sneak Peek menu option.

-Standard materials are used, for example, in Verge3D's Augmented Reality demo and Farmer's Journey game for all assets.
+Standard materials are used, for example, in Verge3D's Augmented Reality demo and Farmers Journey game.

 Blend